CraftTurf/react-redux-bootcamp/README.md

-# 🚀  ui-boilerplate
+# 🚀  react-redux-bootcamp boilerplate

-A `react` boilerplate for generating new projects.
+This package can be used as the base for a new `react` project.

 This `react` boilerplate uses: